GRINDING HOW TO

 2. Only grind what you need each time, because the minute you grind your coffee, it loses flavor.

-3. Purchasing pre-ground coffee, whether in a bag, can or pod, is not recommended, but sometimes the convenience outweighs the loss of flavor.
-You get to decide what works best for you.
+3. Purchasing pre-ground coffee, whether in a bag, can or pod, is not recommended.
+(However, sometimes the convenience of pre-grinding outweighs the loss of flavor.
+You get to decide what works best for you.)

 You always want to be sure to grind according to your brewing method.
 For example, using a very fine grind in a drip brewer will back up, causing water to overflow.
 If you use coarse ground coffee in espresso, it's going to be weak and watery.
 Here are your general starting points: